itchio/itch-setup/README.md

 # itch-setup

-This it the install and self-update helper for [the itch.io app][app]
+This is the install and self-update helper for [the itch.io app][app]

 It applies a few tricks it learned from Squirrel.Mac and Squirrel.Windows, and uses some of the same technology behind [butler][], itch.io's command line